 As a journalist, a lot of times I will read Pulitzer prize-winning investigative articles to spark creativity and motivation when I have to write an in-depth article.
 A lot of times I found that, subconsciously, my writing style starts to match the author of the article, which I can use to strengthen my own work.

-Reading is one thing you can do that just can’t go wrong.
 No matter what you read, try to read daily.
 I promise you will see a huge change in how you communicate with and understand others.

 Another thing that has changed my life is creating a budget.
 I created a budget for myself after seeing how much I spent eating out.
 I couldn’t believe how much I was spending on coffee, junk food, restaurants and the list goes on!